Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Answer: B. No**

 💡 Key takeaway

 * **always() → runs even on cancel ❌**
-* **succeededOrFailed() → correct for most CI scenarios ✅** 🚀
+* <mark>**succeededOrFailed() → correct for most CI scenarios ✅** 🚀</mark>

-### Question #5
+### Question #4

 You have an Azure web app that is deployed by using Azure Pipelines.

 You need to ensure that when a new version of the app is deployed to production, you can roll back to the previous version.

 The solution must meet the following requirements:

 • Minimize downtime during the deployment.